World of A Song of Ice and Fire: Dorne

 Dorne is the southernmost and least populated land of Westeros.
 The capital, Sunspear, is the seat of the ruling House Martell.
 As of the first five books, Doran Nymeros Martell is the Prince of Dorne and Lord of Sunspear.
 Doran's sister, Princess Elia, was married in a political alliance to Prince Rhaegar Targaryen, the Prince of Dragonstone and heir to the Iron Throne.
 They had two children, a daughter, Rhaenys, and a son, Aegon.
 During the Sack of King's Landing at the end of Robert's Rebellion, Princess Elia was raped and murdered by Gregor Clegane, a House Lannister bannerman (vassal).
 Her children were also killed in front of her.
 Prince Doran and his wife, Princess Mellaria, have three children, Arianne, Quentyn and Trystane.
-During the War of the Five Kings, Tyrion Lannister, as Hand of the King, turns the historical enmity of House Martell and Dorne into an alliance by sending King Joffrey's middle sibling and sister, Myrcella Baratheon, as the betrothed future bride to Trystane, the youngest child of Prince Doran, who is about her own age.
+During the War of the Five Kings, Tyrion Lannister, as Hand of the King, turns the historical enmity of House Martell and Lannister into an alliance by sending King Joffrey's middle sibling and sister, Myrcella Baratheon, as the betrothed future bride to Trystane, the youngest child of Prince Doran, who is about her own age.
 The eldest child of Prince Doran, Arianne, is heir to House Martell, Sunspear and the rule of Dorne.
 The wealth of Dorne comes from their famous Sand Steeds, purebred horses of endurance, speed, and grace, and from spices, wines, fishing, fabrics, and textiles.

 Dorne is bordered by the Sea of Dorne to the north, the islands known as the Stepstones to the east, and stretches from the high mountains of the Dornish marches, the Red Mountains, separating Dorne from the remainder of the Seven Kingdoms by land.
 The two major passes through the Red Mountains that connect Dorne with the rest of the continent are the Stone Way Pass and the Prince's Pass.
 The Prince's Pass leads to the Reach, while the Stone Way exits the mountains near Summerhall.
 The southern coast of the continent is bordered by the Summer Sea.
 Described as tropical in climate by George R. R. Martin, Dorne has the highest temperatures of any kingdom in Westeros, and is arid, with a rocky, mountainous, terrain that includes the only desert on the continent.
 Its rivers provide some fertile lands and during a long summer there is enough rain and other supplies of water to keep Dorne habitable.
 Inland water is almost as valuable as gold, and wells are jealously guarded.
 Notable locations of Dorne are Starfall, the seat of House Dayne, and Yronwood, the seat of House Yronwood, the most powerful of the Martell bannermen.
 Planky Town is a trade port town at the mouth of the River Greenblood.